 She later earned a Diploma in Education at London University and spent a year studying French in Paris.
 She also taught at Kenema and Schenker secondary schools in Sierra Leone.
 Upon returning to Bermuda she taught at Berkeley Institute, Sandy’s Secondary and Warwick Secondary (now T M Tatem school).
 Mrs. kawaley was soft-spoke, kind-hearted and dedicated to her teaching career.
 She married Mr. Solomon Kawaley a Science /Math teacher from Sierra Leone.
 Life wasn’t all peaches and cream for Elizabeth.
 She spent a short time in Kingston.
 She faced her share of racism while attending University.

 Some of her closest friends were of a different race this made her time in Kingston very difficult because they had never seen a black woman.
 That was very short-lived as many students of colour soon joined the University.
 She was presented with a certificate of appreciation by Vice Chancellor Daniel Woolfe.
 Mrs. Kawaley taught for some 39 years in the educational field before she retired.
 She became the author of a book the Island that disappeared written in 1995 and a second edition in 2013.
+Mrs. Kawaley has gone home to her greatest reward at the age of 100. in May 2022

 Well done Elizabeth and thanks so much for your service.